Butterfinger191-gif/unforbidder/README.md

 # unforbidder
-Whaen you use this in mindrusty (yes its a mindustrymod) all modd that say forbiden will instead load allowinng you to install those mods also i need a coder
+When you use this in mindrusty (yes, it's a mindustrymod) all mods that say forbbiden will instead load; allowinng you to install those mods.
+Also I need a coder.